bridgekat/zenith/README.md

 }
 ```

-If everything is fine, some blue squiggles would appear under `forall x, y, x and y have the same elements -> x = y` (update: there are no squiggles now, but mouse hovering should give some pop-ups).
-Note that proofs are not supported yet.
+If everything is fine, some blue squiggles would appear under `forall x, y, x and y have the same elements -> x = y` (update: there are no longer squiggles now, but mouse hovering should give some pop-ups).
+Note that proofs are not supported yet (update: proof checking is now supported, see `notes/set_manual.mu`).

 You may also try executing `testcore`.
 It contains some tests for the experimental tableau prover (currently it is rather inefficient, and does not support equational reasoning.
 Nevertheless, it already proves some first-order propositions that Lean's `finish` tactic cannot prove...)